 If the school decides to send a pupil home due to their behaviour, this will be recorded as an exclusion.
 The school will follow the current DfE's statutory guidance on suspensions and permanent exclusions.
-The full behaviour and exclusions policy for our school can be found here [link to relevant school policies].
+The full behaviour and exclusions policy for our school can be found here.